Azure/Oracle-AI-Database-at-Azure/README.md

 We'd love to see you contributing to our repo and engaging with the experts with your questions!

-- 🤔 Do you have suggestions or have you found spelling or code errors?
+- 🤔 Do you have suggestions or have you found spelling or functional errors?
 [Raise an issue](https://github.com/OracleAIDatabase-Azure/Oracle-AI-Database-at-Azure/issues) or [Create a pull request](https://github.com/OracleAIDatabase-Azure/Oracle-AI-Database-at-Azure/pulls).
 - 🚀 If you get stuck or have any questions, ask them in our [Discussions](https://github.com/OracleAIDatabase-Azure/Oracle-AI-Database-at-Azure/discussions).
 - Check out [Contributing](CONTRIBUTING.md) & [Trademarks](TRADEMARKS.md) details.